projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 Most utility companies do not optimise for this complexity, instead defaulting to a single, individual account holder and shifting the administrative burden onto them.

 When things go wrong, companies will only speak to the account holder.
-People joining or leaving a household also involves additional overhead.
+People joining or leaving a household also involves additional overheads.

 What if it was simple to deal with companies as a group, while also allowing individuals to retain control over the data held about them?
 How might decision making work?
 What if utilities could be &rsquo;handed over&rsquo; to the next occupier, just like keys?